Encountering a bottleneck, whether it affects the GPU or CPU, is not a good experience.

 What Is A GPU Bottleneck?

-In the world of computers, bottlenecking means one component performs far better than another, forcing it to slow down to maintain a balance between the two.
+In the domain of computers, bottlenecking means one component performs far better than another, forcing it to slow down to maintain equilibrium between the two.

 In addition to a GPU bottleneck, there is also a CPU bottleneck.
-Let’s see the differences between the two and how they vary depending on the game you’re playing.
+Let’s examine the differences between the two and how they vary depending on the game you’re playing.

 Conversely, there are games that tax the GPU far more.
-These are usually visually impressive AAA games, such as The Witcher 3 and Assassin’s Creed: Valhalla.
+These are typically visually impressive AAA games, such as The Witcher 3 and Assassin’s Creed: Valhalla.

-As the GPU is specifically designed to work with visual data to improve the look of the game, it will be placed under a far greater strain when dealing with graphically demanding games.
+As the GPU is specifically engineered to work with visual data to enhance the look of the game, it will be placed under a far greater strain when dealing with graphically demanding games.

-Both these types of bottlenecks occur when there is a noticeable power mismatch between your components.
+Both these types of bottlenecks occur when there is a significant power mismatch between your components.

 Likewise, if you pair a strong CPU with an entry-level GPU, the CPU will have to wait until the GPU produces the requested frames.
 In effect, this is exactly what a GPU bottleneck is.